listingclown3/buybackboss-scraper/README.md

 - install node and npm (sudo apt install npm)
 - chmod +x run.sh
 - ./run.sh
-- wait like 8 minutes or so and then out pops a csv file
+- wait like a few minutes or so and then out pops a csv file

+# recurring updates
+- follow instructions above
+- after running run.sh
+- chmod +x start.sh
+- cat start.sh and add your discord webhook link
+- ./start.sh
+- follow terminal instructions

 do whatever you want